carltonfsmith/pcg-cpp/README.md

 - **Optimized `unxorshift`**: Implemented an optimized version of the inverse xorshift operation, improving performance for large integer types.
 - **Consistent Typing**: Unified integer type handling across different platforms to avoid compiler warnings and errors.

+Detailed information about integrated community fixes and contributors can be found in [CREDITS.md](CREDITS.md).

 ## About PCG

 PCG is a family of simple fast space-efficient statistically good algorithms for random number generation.
 Unlike many common generators, it's not just "good enough" — it passes the most stringent statistical tests while being faster and smaller than most alternatives.